365hockeygirl/pwhl-pulling-the-goalie/README.md

 ## Adjusted GAA numbers with goalie pull TOI subtracted

+11 goalies were affected by this issue.
+Goalies are sorted in order of `gaa_diff`, which is how much their GAA is affected by the extra ice time.
+Note that goalies like Frankel and Desbiens weren't really affected because they played a lot of games, and Murphy and Kirk weren't affected too much because they weren't off the ice that long.
+Hensley, Rooney and Campbell were affected more by playing less games.
+Levy and Ahola were heavily affected because they only played a few games.
+Schroeder was heavily affected because 3 of her games were impacted.

 | goalie    |   official_gaa |   adjusted_gaa |    gaa_diff | team                 | time_on_ice   |   games_played |   seconds_adjusted |
 |:----------|---------------:|---------------:|------------:|:---------------------|:--------------|---------------:|-------------------:|
 | Ahola     |        1.92591 |        1.96266 | 0.0367489   | Ottawa Charge        | 124:37        |              2 |                140 |